xslim/restlesspoint.com/_posts/articles/2015-03-20-what-to-teach-beginners-before-sailing-out-from-marina.md

 ## Their responses
 - "Clear": If a rope is released and back in the boat, then the crew member says "clear".
+- "Ready": When getting ready to cast off, we need to know that each crew member is ready and need to shout it at the needed time.

 ## Rope/Line Basics
+- Line: Indicate that a line is a rope.
+We throw, tie, untie, grab, hold and winch lines, so their key for all crew members.
 - Check for lines: Before turning on the engine, we should check for lines.
 It's an easy task for a crew memeber to do.
--

 ## Knots
-- Fender knot (*XX*) - Beginners need to know how how to tie fenders when you enter the marina.
-Otherwise you'll need to do a lot of "Fender Over Board" manouvers...
+- Rolling Hitch - Beginners need to know how how to tie fenders when you enter the marina.
+Otherwise you'll need to do a lot of "Fender Over Board" manuovers...
-- Cleet knot (*OXO*) - You want to be shore if you will be parking your boat that a new sailor will properly tie that mooring line you gave him
+- Cleet Hitch - You want to be sure if you will be parking your boat that a new sailor will properly tie that mooring line you gave him.
+XOX is an easy way to remember.

 ## Inside